 Souderton Charter School Collaborative has tried, twice, to set up a charter school here in North Penn.
 Local school boards get to decide initially whether or not a charter school application should be approved for our district.
 If the school board denies the application, the group attempting to establish the charter school can appeal the decision to the Pennsylvania Charter Appeals Board.

 The Charter Appeals Board is a six member board that includes the Secretary of Education.
 Currently, there are only five members on the board, with two sitting members who should have termed out two years ago.
-To date, none of Governor Wolf’s appointments to the board have been confirmed by Republicans in the state senate.
-Republicans would like to stack the board with pro-charter members that will rubber stamp applications, regardless of the will of local taxpayers.
+To date, none of Governor Wolf’s appointments to that board have been confirmed by Republicans in the state senate.
+Republicans would like to stack the Charter Appeals Board with pro-charter members that will rubber stamp applications, regardless of the will of local taxpayers.

 So, are charters a good investment?
 In 2015, the Pennsylvania School Board Association sent out a Right to Know request to all 173 charter schools in Pennsylvania.
 The data collected showed that charter schools were overpaid for special education services to the tune of $101.7 million, charters pay significantly more in administrative costs than local districts, 5 cyber charters spent $3.3 million on advertising costs alone, and tuition payments to schools have outpaced enrollments over the past decade.